-That was the initial EOS R5 AF experience, but now the EOS R3, an upgrade to the R5 and R6, and the R10 feature a new level of subject tracking capabilities.
+That was the initial EOS R5 AF experience, but now the EOS R3, R7, and R10 AF systems feature a new level of subject tracking capabilities.
 Included are people, animal, and vehicle subject detection options.

 For people, eye, face, head, and body detection are featured in that priority order based on detectability.
 When more than one eye is in the frame, the camera selects the closest eye and provides an option to switch to the other eye(s) — press the joystick in the other eye's direction, and that eye will be tracked.